-A greeting used by kids all over the world, “trick or treat,” is comparable to ‘merry Christmas,’ around the holidays – but where did it come from?
-Well, according to historians, the phrase actually has Canadian roots and may have appeared in a southern Alberta newspaper for the very first time just over 100 years ago.
+A greeting used by kids all over the world, “trick or treat,” has become synonymous with October 31st – but where did it come from?
+According to historians, the phrase actually has Canadian roots, appearing in a southern Alberta newspaper for the very first time just over a century ago.

-Previously celebrated on New Year’s, what we now call trick or treating was originally a Celtic celebration in which people of all ages would dress up in hopes of blending in with the evil spirits who roamed the earth.
+A tradition that can be traced back approximately 2,000 years, Halloween was originally a Celtic festival called Samhain (sow-in) in which people of all ages would dress up in hopes of blending in with the evil spirits who they believed roamed the earth.

-According to Smithsonian Magazine, dark-age folk believed that because this celebration bridged the gap between the previous year and the next, it was the only time that demons could freely roam with the living.
+According to the Smithsonian Magazine, dark-age folk believed that, because this celebration bridged the gap between the previous year and the next, it was the only time that demons could roam amongst the living.

-As for the door-to-door bit?
-Sadly, this was only introduced a while later because those who were less fortunate would use the day as an opportunity to ask their neighbors for food in exchange for songs or prayer.
+As for the door-to-door bit, this was (sadly) only introduced because those less fortunate began asking their neighbors for food in exchange for songs or prayers on the holiday.

-Though it was described years prior by publications like Saskatchewan’sThe Leader-Post in 1923 as a night of treats, tomfoolery, and tricks, it was actually a November 1924 article in the Red Deer Advocate where we first saw the term as we know it now.
+Though it was described a year prior by the Saskatchewan’sThe Leader-Post as a night of “treats, tomfoolery, and tricks,” it was actually a November 1924 article in the Red Deer Advocate where we first saw the term as we know it now.